-The new rules would end regulations that keep service providers like Verizon, AT&T, Comcast and Charter from favoring some sites and apps over others, according to AP.
+The FCC vote will end regulations that kept service providers like Verizon, AT&T, Comcast and Charter from favoring some sites and apps over others.

 Here’s a quick primer.